 COVIDose: …Curse this crummy outbreak.
 Going stir-crazy basically under house arrest, crabbin’ fever up and down the floors.
-But back along Fillmore Street, where is everybody out here?
-Why are so few people out braving chilly, overcast elements to thwart the “invisible enemy”?
-Like, barely one or two sullen COVIDites per block, veering widely in passing, gumby shouldered, eyes fixed down to the side—as if we’re all lepers who can’t contain our pox.
-Nah, side stepping, plodding forward, time to…REJOIN, NOW...
+Breaking free— why are so few people out here braving chilly, overcast elements to thwart the “invisible enemy”?
+Like, barely one or two sullen COVIDites per block, veering widely, gumby shouldered, eyes fixed down to the side—as if we’re all lepers who can’t contain our pox.
+Side stepping, plodding forward, time to…REJOIN, NOW...

 “So tell me, what are you after here?”

 “After?
 Well, justice, for one…”

 “And how prepared are you to go forward?”

 “Dunno, haven’t quite gotten that far with it…”

 I’d been feeling a bit queasy as it was, bipolaring somewhere between protected status and bracing to pack up the place—that housing deadline not drifting off into the blue.
 Her call came suddenly, although not out of nowhere.
 She had gotten back in touch very shortly, apparently having done her research and due diligence, and was prepared to talk things through.
 Sure, where, how, I asked, unclear as to what this could mean in the larger picture, which kept looming larger by the day.

 Again, her office space was out, but she couldn’t venture very far away.
 CitiCenter was too breezy, Bianco too busy; Sutter Station Tavern was too dive-randy for such a material conversation, and the House of Shields too distant in the other direction.
 So we settled on the Jackson Square area, which turned out to be an easy MUNI ride down Broadway,where I met Alison at the Battery Street stop.
 Though already pale green at the gills, I was admittedly grateful to get a little break in the Delphoria transactions about then.